 Tom is Director of Democratic Decay & Renewal (DEM-DEC), Associate Director of the Edinburgh Centre for Constitutional Law, MLS Fellow at Melbourne Law School, and Co-Convenor of the Constitution Transformation Network (MLS).
 He has previously clerked for the Chief Justice of Ireland (6 years) and has worked at the Judicial Studies Institute and the Global Justice Academy at Edinburgh University.
 As a consultant on public law, human rights, and democracy-building he has worked on Council of Europe, EU, African Union and International IDEA projects, most recently managing a major €3m Council of Europe project on strengthening judicial ethics in Turkey and designing an African Judicial Network for the African Court on Human and Peoples' Rights.
 Recent publications include a monograph, The Alchemists: Questioning Our Faith in Courts as Democracy-Builders (Cambridge University Press, 2017).
 His current research project concerns the role of public law in countering 'democratic decay' worldwide.
 He has written on democratic decay as a columnist for the I-CONnect blog and tweets @DemocracyTalk.

-The Co-Editors are ably assisted by an Associate Editor, who performs initial review of submissions, copy editing, and who has day-to-day responsibility for the technical tasks (i.e. posting blogs, correcting errors etc).
+The Co-Editors are ably assisted by an Associate Editor, who has day-to-day responsibility for coordinating the technical and copy-editing aspects of the work of the editorial team.
 The Associate Editor is also crucial in the formation of ideas and plans for posts on the Blog.

 The current Associate Editor is Toerien van Wyk.